m0xpd/EUCLIDplus/README.md

 Switching between syncrhonous and asynchronous operation can be achieved manually, using the SYNC pushbutton, or by CV control via the Sync input.

-There is a fuller description of the principle behind EUCLID+ operation [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#readme) and detailed description of circuit operation here.
+There is a fuller description of the principles behind EUCLID+ operation [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#readme) and a detailed description of circuit operation [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#circuit-description).

 Full design details for EUCLID+ including schematics, PCB layouts and a Front Panel design, are presented in the hardware folder.